ROJ-ITALY/Docker-roj-demokit/README.md

      Optional*
           -h --help         Show this help.

-  Below some examples to build u-boot, kernel and core-image-minimal in automatic and interactive mode.
+  Below some examples for building u-boot, kernel and core-image-minimal in automatic and interactive mode.
   1. Automatic mode:

     $ ./run_work.sh build uboot imx6qenuc_1gb     --> build u-boot for smarc quad with 1GB of RAM